Hmrinal/Modelling-in-ANN/README.md

 - Step-6 Repeat step-1 to 5 and update the weights after each observation(Reinforcement Learning)
 - Step-7 When the whole training set passed through the ANN, that makes and epoch.
 Redo more epochs.

+### API
+An application programming interface is a computing interface which defines interactions between multiple software intermediaries.
+It defines the kinds of calls or requests that can be made, how to make them, the data formats that should be used.
+There are two ways in which we can define our model on keras.

+- Sequential API: normal neural network with linear stack of layers, hence mostly used when we have Classification type model.
+- Functional API: complex neural network structure where we have multiple usage of several small networks, because of which in this case we mostly have Regression type models.